DesperatePeter/starsector-advanced-weapon-control/README.md

 While in combat, target an allied ship (hover over it with your mouse cursor and press the R-Key).
 Open the Command UI (TAB-Key) and press the J-Key.
 This will display information about the target's weapon groups.
-The first time you do this, it will also unlock the option to modify that ship's fire modes.

 While you are in the Command UI and have that ship targeted, you can modify that ship's weapon groups in the same way you can normally modify your own.

 I opted to limit this feature to the Command UI only, as I want to prevent this from happening accidentally.

-Note: Switching ships will reset the firing modes.

 ## Fire Modes ##